What is High Fructose Corn Syrup? Is it Really That Bad? Yes, it absolutely is. It’s a seven-step processes that starts with corn that is likely GMO.

-HFCS is a chemical sweetener made up of a blend of fructose and glucose.
+High Fructose Corn Syrup (HFCS) is a chemical sweetener blend of glucose and fructose.

 Fructose (a.k.a. fruit sugar) is naturally found in many fruits, vegetables and honey.
 It is the sweetest of all natural sugars and is what gives apples and pears their natural sweetness.

 Glucose is also found naturally – produced by plants through photosynthesis and used by humans for energy.
-It is the least sweet of all natural sugars and is required for proper brain function.
-In fact, psychological processes requiring mental effort (i.e. self-control and difficult decision-making) are greatly impaired when the body’s glucose level is low.
+It is the least sweet of all natural sugars and proper brain function requires it.
+In fact, when the body’s glucose level is low it greatly impairs psychological processes requiring mental effort (i.e. self-control and difficult decision-making).

 The United States imposed a system of sugar taxes in the late 1970s, causing the cost of imported sugar to soar.
 Domestic producers sought less expensive sources and turned to high fructose corn syrup instead.
-Since HFCS is derived from corn – and the price of corn is kept very low through government subsidies paid to the growers – HFCS is a much more affordable and thus preferred option as a sweetener.
+The price of corn is kept very low through government subsidies paid to growers making HFCS a much more affordable and thus preferred option as a sweetener.

 How is high fructose corn syrup made?